GCashGit/GCash-webflow/README.md

 Ex.

 If creating a file for Express-send create a directory and name it express-send.
+Or name it after the function or purpose of the script!

 Inside directory name js or css file as index.js or index.css